What is DNS Lookup and Why Do You Need It?

 Can I check DNS records for subdomains?

 Yes!
 Simply enter the full subdomain (like blog.example.com or api.example.com) to check its specific DNS configuration and records.
+You can verify CNAME records, A records, and other configurations for any subdomain, similar to checking the root domain.

 What's the difference between authoritative and recursive DNS queries?